Nico.

 1. Exponential Moving Average (EMA)

-The system currently operates in spike_only mode.
-If any product’s price exceeds Base Price × Spike Multiplier, a crisis is triggered and all prices are reset to base levels to restore market balance and prevent unrealistic spikes.
+If any product’s price exceeds a sfae threshold (currently 2x base price), a crisis is triggered and all prices are reset to base levels to restore market balance and prevent unrealistic spikes.